s41m0n/Cplus-Profiler/README.md

 The framework is activated by defining `#define PROFILER` in your code (wherever the user wants) but **before** the library inclusion.
 Without this definition, the framework will be automatically turned off for all the execution.

+Possible operations:
-To insert Check-points, the user have just to insert the MACRO `CHECKPOINT`.
+* to insert Check-points, the user have just to insert the MACRO `CHECKPOINT`.
-To insert Store-points, insert the MACRO `STOREPOINT`.
+* to insert Store-points, insert the MACRO `STOREPOINT`.

-To remove them, comment the apposite line or remove it.
+* to remove them, comment the apposite line or remove it.

-An interesting feature is that in case the user deactivates it, he is not required to remove every checkpoints he had previously inserted in the code: the framework will handle it by replacing them with an empty line!
+An interesting feature is that in case the user deactivates the framework, it is not required to remove every checkpoints he had previously inserted in the code: the framework will handle it by replacing them with an empty line!

 ## Example